stromhalm/Logistics-Problem-Optimizer/README.md

 [![build status](https://gitlab.uni-oldenburg.de/transportsysteme-semesteraufgabe/Optimizer/badges/master/build.svg)](https://gitlab.uni-oldenburg.de/transportsysteme-semesteraufgabe/Optimizer/commits/master) [![coverage report](https://gitlab.uni-oldenburg.de/transportsysteme-semesteraufgabe/Optimizer/badges/master/coverage.svg)](https://gitlab.uni-oldenburg.de/transportsysteme-semesteraufgabe/Optimizer/commits/master)

 # Logistics Optimizer
-This logistics optimizer provides multiple algorithms to solve a giben transportation problem.
+This logistics optimizer provides multiple algorithms to solve a given transportation problem.
 In detail those are:

-* NortWestCornerKruskalOptimizer using the NorthWestCorner method and the Kruskal algorithm to fill the table with the ways to the leaf of the minimal spanning tree.
+* __ShortestPathOptimizer__ uses the Dijkstra algorithm to find small tours in the graph.
-* NorthWestCornerOwnOptimizer uses the NorthWestCorner-Method and an own implementation relative to the Kruskal algorithm which tries to further optimize a problem by allowing circles in the transportation network if it increases the solution.
+* __NortWestCornerKruskalOptimizer__ uses the NorthWestCorner method and the Kruskal algorithm to fill the table with the ways to the leaf of the minimal spanning tree.
-* SavingsOptimizer uses the Savings Algorithm.
+* __SavingsOptimizer__ uses the savings algorithm.
-* PheromoneOptimizer which sets a pheromone scent to each location.
+* __PheromoneOptimizer__ which sets a pheromone scent to each location.
 The intensity of the scent depends on the remaining locations delivery amount needed.
-As much as the truck gets more empty the pheromone scent of the start location or the home location gets higher.
-This ensures the trucks get home and do not run in circles infinitely.
+Now the trucks only have to drive towards the location with the highest scent and return to the start location.

 ## Installation guide
 ```bash